fahnaphat/WebappBE-nodejs-jwt/README.md

-# developed authentication with json web token
+# Developed Authentication with Json Web Token
 A project for Backend practice using Node.js and JWT for authentication, utilizing MongoDB as the database to store data.

 ## Getting Started